lucianomarisi/JSONUtilities/README.md

 Easily load JSON objects and decode them into structs or classes.
 The `jsonKey(_:)` function infers the type from the constant or variable definition to decode meaning no casting is needed.

-- Check out the `JSONUtilitiesExample.playground` for a working example
+- Check out the `Example.playground` inside the `JSONUtilities.xcodeproj` for a working example

 ## Installation